ibm-cloud-docs/account/catalog-opbundle-tutorial.md

 {: #catalog-opbundle-validate}
 {: step}

-Validate that the Operator bundle can be successfully installed on the target {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} cluster.
+Validate that the Operator bundle can be successfully installed on the target {{site.data.keyword.openshiftshort}} cluster.

 1. Click **Validate product**
 1. Select the Update channel to receive version updates from.